 The Mental Capacity Act sets out a 2-stage test of capacity: 1) Does the person have an impairment of their mind or brain, whether as a result of an illness, or external factors such as alcohol or drug use?
 2) Does the impairment mean the person is unable to make a specific decision when they need to?
 If you need an independent mental capacity assessment we can arrange that for you, please get in touch

 That will depend on a number of things.
 What does ‘Mum’ want?
-Does she have the ‘Mental Capacity’ to make this decision for herself?
+Does she have the ‘Mental Capacity’ to make this decision for herself, are you going to need financial help, either now or in the future?
 If you are not sure, please get in touch

 Yes, you can make your own Will and you do not have to have a Solicitor to make or witness a Will but it is generally advised to get some help or at least get it checked to make sure it it will have the effect you want.
 It is also worth thinking about some of these things – Are you sure you haven’t already made a Will?Where is your Will kept and does anyone know where it is!?
 Does your Will need updating?
 If you aren’t sure where to start please get in touch.